stanej14/Quotes-Hilt/README.md

 ### Next actions:
 * Currently app is treating all errors the same.
 It just shows a snackbar that an Error has happened.
 We need to update Logic in ErrorHandler and parse errors coming in success responses from Favqs api.
-* Profile is missing.
-* Logout is missing.
 * User's token is treated like it's neverendin without any refresh token logic.
 * Paging for feed is missing.
 * End-to-End tests.